RoPerrier/CTJ/README.md

 pip install CTJ
 ```

-Then you need to restart the python kernel to finish the installation.
+Then you need to restart the Python kernel to finish the installation.

 ## Usage